kubernetes-sigs/gateway-api/docs-src/spec.md

 <p>Implementations can define their own protocols if a core ProtocolType does not
 exist.
 Such definitions must use prefixed name, such as
 <code>mycompany.com/my-custom-protocol</code>.
 Un-prefixed names are reserved for core
-protocols.
+and extended protocols.
 Any protocol defined by implementations will fall under custom conformance.</p>
 </p>
 <table>
 <thead>